Ghost in the Shell 2: Innocence: North America

 Innocence ranked 28th at the US box office earning $317,000 on its opening weekend in September 2004.
 The film eventually grossed $1 million in US box office, which completely exceeded Go Fish Pictures' profitability target.

-On December 28, 2004, DreamWorks Pictures (parent company of theatrical distributor Go Fish Pictures) released Innocence on DVD in the US.
+On December 28, 2004, DreamWorks Home Entertainment (parent company of theatrical distributor Go Fish Pictures) released Innocence on DVD in the US.
 Reviews immediately began appearing on Amazon and other websites criticizing the movie's subtitle track: Instead of including the overlay subtitles from the theatrical release, DreamWorks produced the DVD subtitles using closed captioning, resulting in subtitles that intruded on the movie's visual effects.
 In addition to reading dialogue, audiences saw cues like "[footsteps]" or "[helicopter approaches]".
 After receiving numerous complaints, DreamWorks released a statement saying that unsatisfied customers could exchange their DVDs for properly subtitled ones, postage paid; and that version 4 already had the proper subtitling.

 Bandai Entertainment has released the film on Blu-ray and DVD in the US, with an English dub also featuring the cast used in Ghost in the Shell: Stand Alone Complex.
 Bandai had licensed the film for a short period from Paramount.

 Funimation released the film on DVD and on Blu-ray combo-pack on February 7, 2017.
 The combo pack features the Japanese version and includes the official English audio track and subtitles, along with the special features.

 On April 17, 2024, GKIDS announced the acquisition of the North American distribution rights and announced they would re-release the film theatrically with a new 4K remaster in the summer.
 This re-release would occur from June 23 to June 27, 2025.